 10 rue Jacob, 75007.

 This Meilleur Ouvrier de France (MOF) has worked with the greats (Le Royal Monceau, Lucas Carton, Le Crillon) but he loves to teach, share, pass on his knowledge.
 His kitchen is near the picturesque Place des Vosges in the heart of the Marais.
 The team are most welcoming and will plan courses, in English, to suit you; call them to discuss.
 Buy products at the nearby Marché des Enfants-Rouges and then transform them into a delicious three course meal; pop in for a Saturday morning brunch; there are so many possibilities that take place around chef Martial’s wide wooden table.
 “Change the world while eating a delicious dish,” is his mantra.
-Officially, the kitchen closes in August, but Chef Martial arranges courses on request as the office stays open.
+Chef Martial arranges courses on request as the office stays open year-round.
 “The world is your lobster!” he says.

 Lead photo credit : École de Cuisine Alain Ducasse/ Photographer Pierre Monetta